Mastel Family History

 John spent most of the war flying war planes to the front .
 By 1943 he was a Flight Sergeant and in May 1944 was commissioned as an Officer, promoted to Flying Officer in November 1944 (see extract of his RAF Log Book below).
 During his time in the RAF he completed over 858 hours flying time - and flew a wide range of aircraft: from his training in a Tiger Moth, then Ensigns, Blenheims, Baltimores and Marauders through to Wellingtons, Loadstars, Dakotas, Oxfords and DC3/ DC4s.

 After the war he returned to the Metropolitan Police Force, becoming a Sergeant in 1946, Inspector in 1951, Superintendent in 1955, Commander of No 2 District in 1966 and subsequently Deputy Assistant Commissioner at Scotland Yard, Head of Management Services Department and D Dept (Personnel).
-In 1972 he was made Assistant Commissioner (Personnel and Training) (see copy of the Royal Warrant issued by HM Queen Elizabeth II on his appointment).
+In 1972 he was made Assistant Commissioner (Personnel and Training).
 He was Chairman of the Metropolitan Police Rugby Football Club.
 (See also his entry on Wikipedia.)